 Critical thinking requires us to constantly question assumptions, especially our own.
 To develop these skills, questioning must be encouraged.
 This runs counter to most schooling and training practices.
 When do students or employees get to question underlying assumptions of their institutions?
 If they cannot do this, how can we expect them to challenge various and pervasive types of ‘fake news’?
 The elites cannot have it both ways.
 They cannot have an educated and also compliant workforce, consumer base, or citizenry.
 But then do those in charge of our institutions really want an educated populace?

 Real freedom lies in the people taking control of their own education.
-It’s not easy and it’s hard work.
+It’s not easy and it requires the sharing of institutional power.